M.A. FREQUENTLY ASKED QUESTIONS (FAQs)

 2. Can I transfer from the General MA program to one of CUA's doctoral programs (i.e., in clinical, applied-experimental, or human development)?

 The General MA is a terminal degree program; there is as such no internal transfer to a doctoral track.
-However, over the years a number of our MA students have applied to our Ph.D. programs and continued at CUA at the doctoral level.
-There is no rule against admitting MA students into a CUA doctoral program; similarly, there is no guarantee that a former MA student will be admitted to a CUA doctoral program.
+However, over the years a number of our MA students have applied and been accepted into our Ph.D. programs.

 3. I was not a psychology major in college; can I still apply to the General MA program?